ms412/meteoswiss/Readme.md

-API to query data from https://www.meteoswiss.admin.ch This library does not use documented interfaces.
-The calls are used either on the webpage or within the Android app.
-Each call can be subject of change at any time.
+API to query data from https://www.meteoswiss.admin.ch

+This library doesn't use documented interfaces.
+This library use calls by web scraping or calls used by the Android app of Swiss Meteo.
+Those calls can be subject of change at any time!